 Science exhibition organised in school

-Students had made still models, working models, colourful charts with different hues and posters, among othersmumbai Updated: Aug 22, 2019 01:08 IST
+Students had made still models, working models, colourful charts with different hues and posters, among others.mumbai Updated: Aug 22, 2019 12:01 IST

 GS Shetty International School in Nahur recently organised a science exhibition.
 The exhibition was inaugurated by leading cardiologist Dr Manoj Gerella.
 Students displayed many self-designed working scientific models and projects.
 Many students and parents attended the exhibition.